4. Penalties¶

 Rationale: Despite not visibly wearing an “C”, the Captain retains the privilege of calling a Team Timeout.
 Officials should grant this request if they have a Team Timeout remaining; however, exercising a privilege of the Captain while not visibly displaying a “C” warrants a penalty.

-Keep in Mind: This same principle should also be applied to a Designated Alternate not wearing an “A”.
-If the Designated Alternate is not a Skater, the penalty is issued to the Captain.
+Keep in Mind: This same principle should also be applied to a Alternate not wearing an “A”.
+If the Alternate is not a Skater, the penalty is issued to the Captain.

 Outcome: No penalty.